Floral Preservation

 How much will it cost?

 -I have a full list of pricing packages for you to view and choose from.
 I am also very willing to customize orders if you have something specific you would like me to create.
-I do require a nonrefundable $150 deposit/drying fee at the time the order is placed.
+I do require a nonrefundable $150 drying fee at the time the order is placed or by the time I receive the flowers.
 Full payment is due at time of pick up or delivery.
 Please see the below Pricing List for all package options.

 When will I get my finished arrangement back?

 -Although the drying process starts as soon as I have your flowers, it can take a few weeks for them to be completely dried.
 Then it can take me a week or so until everything is framed and ready.
-So, the total process may take up to a couple months before you get anything back.
+So every project is different, but I generally have everything ready to return to you in about 3 weeks.